jasanchezmargallo/Reproducible_Research/README.md

 This peer assessed assignment has two parts.
 First, you will create a Shiny application and deploy it on Rstudio's servers.
 Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.

 # Description of the Shiny application
 A shiny application has been created to compute the distance in kilometers between two European cities.
-The dataset "eurodist" has been used to abtain this information.
+The dataset "eurodist" has been used to obtain this information.

 ## Part 1: Shiny Application
 1. Write a shiny application with associated supporting documentation.
 The documentation should be thought of as whatever a user will need to get started using your application.